Skip to main content

 • Support scalability: As your practice grows, so does your accounting workload.
 Law-specific accounting software is designed to scale with you.
 It effortlessly accommodates additional clients, cases, and the resulting financial complexities.

 • Offer remote access and visibility: With cloud-based accounting software, your financial data can be accessed anytime, anywhere.
 You can track your firm’s financial health whether you’re in court, at home, or on the move.
-What’s even better is that you can remotely track billable hours and generate invoices with the click of a button.
+What’s even better is that you can remotely track billable hours and generate invoices with automated legal invoicing tools.

 • Improve productivity: Automating repetitive tasks, such as data entry, timekeeping, and invoicing, means your team can spend their time on more valuable tasks.
 A streamlined workflow means more time spent serving clients and growing your firm.